UNCSRP/Data-Analysis-Training-Modules/01-Chapter1.md

 Fall 2021

-## General Introduction and Installation of R and RStudio
+## Introduction to Training Module

 #### What is R?